kang-cao-corgi/coj/notes.md

 - [He9:12-14](https://www.blueletterbible.org/niv/heb/9/12/s_1142012)

 ## III.
 The meaning of the temple
-1. the tabernacle in the desert represents the presenece of Christ
+1. the tabernacle in the desert represents the presence of Christ
 1. the principle of descerning good and evil
 1. the mediator between God and man
     - [Eze8:7-8](https://www.blueletterbible.org/niv/eze/8/7/s_810007)